hpcaitech/ColossalAI/colossalai/inference/README.md

 colossalai run --nproc_per_node 1 your_sample_name.py
 ```

-For detailed examples, you might want to check `examples/inference/llama`.
+For detailed examples, you might want to check [inference examples](../../examples/inference/llama/README.md).

 ### :bookmark: Customize your inference engine
 Besides the basic quick-start inference, you can also customize your inference engine via modifying inference config or uploading your own models, policies, or decoding components (logits processors or sampling strategies).